BoucherR/PlantsVSZombies/README.md

 3. Add Title Page in the beginning of the game
 4. Add Win/Lose Pop-Up when necessary
 5. Add Redo/Undo Functionality
+6. Add Skip and Exit Functions (MenuBar)
-6. Add more Plants/Zombie units
+7. Add more Plants/Zombie units
-7. Up date any documents
+8. Up date any documents